StephenWhittington/MilestoneProject1/README.md

 ### List of user Stories

-* As a user/fan, I want to hear and view the latest content, so i can keep up with the bands profile.
+* As a user/fan, I want to hear and view the latest content, so i can be notified of the bands newest releases.
 * As a user/fan, I want to see information on the next tour/event, so i can choose dates and buy tickets.
 * As a customer, I want to be able to fill out a book-ins form, so i can hire the band for a wedding or birthday party.
 * As a user/fan, I want to be able to access the bands social pages, so i can communicate by social media.
-* As a user/fan, I want to be able to see information and pictures of the band/members, so i can get to know the band without meating them.
+* As a user/fan, I want to be able to see information and pictures of the band/members, so i can find out more about them.

 [This is a link to my wireframe figma](https://github.com/StephenWhittington/thrashband/blob/master/assets/images/Stephen%20Wireframe.pdf)